nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 The following section is meant for advanced users of PayMeLah who are already comfortable with the basic features and are looking to further increase their efficiency in using PayMeLah.
 If you are a new user still getting used to PayMeLah, don't worry about reading this section yet.
 You can always come back to this section in the future after gaining more experience!

-<div style="page-break-after: always;"></div>

 ### Keyboard shortcuts

 Although you can use the mouse to perform some functions in PayMeLah, it can be faster if you do not have to lift your hand from your keyboard at all.
 This is where keyboard shortcuts will come in handy for **speeding up your navigation** of the application.

-The following table lists every keyboard shortcut currently available in PayMeLah:
+The table on the next page lists every keyboard shortcut currently available in PayMeLah!

+<div style="page-break-after: always;"></div>

 |                Keyboard Key                 | Function                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   |
 |:-------------------------------------------:|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|